 It has been a difficult year for British Wrestling, which achieved just one victory at the recent World Championships in Turkey and has faced criticism for including foreign sparring partners within GB international squads at other events.

 However, they are now working with Sport England on a new domestic 'Talent Pathway' initiative, aimed at developing home-grown wrestlers.

-on Monday, Sport England Director Phil Smith said: "Wrestling is demonstrating progress and additional funds will be a good investment towards sustaining a legacy for wrestling."
+Speaking on Radio 5 live on Monday, Sport England Director Phil Smith said: "Wrestling is demonstrating progress and additional funds will be a good investment towards sustaining a legacy for wrestling."